jundalisay/superblist/content/en/research/other/alien/essassani/neutral.md

 ---
 title: "Neutrality, Positivity, and Negativity"
 weight: 10
 image: "/photos/physics/quasar.jpg"
-description: "Neutrality, Positivity, and Negativity are the mindsets that are possible.
-The Essassani advocate Positivity and Neutrality, never Negativity"
+description: "Neutrality, Positivity, and Negativity are the mindsets that are possible."
+author: Consolidated from Bashar
 ---